 Proof of ownership

-The most critical document is the proof of ownership, typically the vehicle's title or registration papers that show you legally own the car.
-Even if the registration is expired, these documents are crucial.
+The most critical document is proof of ownership, typically the vehicle's title or registration papers, which show that you legally own the car.
+Even if the registration has expired, these documents are crucial.

 Vehicle history report